 “DirecTV operates in a highly competitive video-distribution industry,” Morrow said.
 “With greater scale, we expect a combined DirecTV and Dish will be better able to work with programmers to realize our vision for the future of TV, which is to aggregate, curate, and distribute content tailored to customers’ interests, and to be better positioned to realize operating efficiencies while creating value for customers through additional investment.”

-DirecTV is expected to generate more than $1 billion annually in cost synergies by sharing infrastructure and reducing operating costs.
+DirecTV is expected to generate more than $1 billion annually in savings by sharing infrastructure and reducing operating costs.
 The combined entity will continue to offer a diverse array of programming, including local news, sports, and entertainment, maintaining its position as a key player in traditional pay TV.

-The transaction, which is expected to close by late 2025, is subject to regulatory approval and other closing conditions, including the successful exchange of Dish DBS notes.
+The transaction, which is expected to close by late 2025, is subject to regulatory approval and other closing conditions.

-Financial analysts estimate that the combined company will have a strong leverage profile, enhancing its ability to invest in future growth opportunities, they said in the statement.
+Financial analysts estimate that the combined company will have a strong leverage profile, enhancing its ability to invest in future growth opportunities, the two companies said in their shared statement.

-AT&T is also selling its 70 percent stake in DirecTV to TPG Inc.—a key stakeholder in DirecTV—for $7.6 billion.
+AT&T is separately selling its 70 percent stake in DirecTV to TPG Inc.—a key stakeholder in DirecTV—for $7.6 billion.

-In 2021, AT&T signed a joint-venture agreement with TPG, in which the firm contributed around $1.8 billion in cash in exchange for a 30 percent stake in DirecTV, which was valued at about $16 billion at the time, according to Reuters.
-AT&T had agreed not to sell its stake in DirecTV for a three-year period, which expired on July 31, Reuters reported.
+In 2021, AT&T signed a joint-venture agreement with TPG, in which AT&T contributed around $1.8 billion in cash in exchange for a 30 percent stake in DirecTV, according to Reuters.
+AT&T agreed not to sell its stake in DirecTV for a three-year period, which expired on July 31, Reuters reported.

 TPG representatives David Trujillo and John Flynn highlighted the significance of the acquisition, stating that it positions the company “to again provide more choices and better value in an industry currently dominated by large streaming platforms.”